dansali/TechTestApp/README.md

 * Nginx web server - Proxy for the app
 * Go lang container - Builds and runs the app

+### Features

+* Encryption for S3/DynamoDB/AMI/EBS
+* Auto scaling app instances
+* Tables arent dropped when new slaves spin up
+* App builds itself from source upon launch in container
+* Remote state file and lock on AWS

 ### Requirements

 * Terraform 0.12+